 Rick Howell (left) and University of Innsbruck, Sports Science Prof. Werner Nachbauer, PhD (former Austrian Ski Team member) at the top of Sölden, Austria in the Gourmetrestaurant Ice Q during the 22nd ISSS Conference in Innsbruck, Austria, April 20, 2017.
 The skiing was fantastic!

-On April 22, 2017, Rick presented (unscheduled) similar pro bono research at the International Society for Skiing Safety (ISSS) conference in Innsbruck, Austria — hosted by University of Innsbruck — under the session-moderation of University of Munich Professor Veit Senner: "Theoretical ACL Integrity with Ski Bindings" (Rick Howell's presentation).
+On April 22, 2017, Rick Howell presented similar pro bono research at the International Society for Skiing Safety (ISSS) conference in Innsbruck, Austria — hosted by University of Innsbruck — under the session-moderation of University of Munich Professor Veit Senner: "Theoretical ACL Integrity with Ski Bindings".

 "There is enough mechanical and biomechanical evidence to assert that it is possible to reduce knee injuries in alpine skiing, especially those involving the ACL, with appropriately designed, manufactured and adjusted ski bindings.